smislam/spring-cloud-gateway/README.md

-# Example of a Spring Cloud Gateway As a Proxy to othe Microservices
+# An example of Spring Cloud Gateway as a Proxy to other Microservices

-This example solves the use case where we have a centralized proxy that authenticates users and forwards some headers to the downstream applications.
+This example solves the use case where we have a centralized proxy that authenticates users.
+Also forwards some headers to the downstream applications.

-This example is using one downstream application.
-If we have many, change the code accordingly.

 ## Implementation Details
 This example is using one downstream application.
 If we have many, change the code accordingly.
 This example uses: